Does Google Still Use Meta Keywords?

 1.Meta Title (Title Tag)

 One of the most important ranking factors is still your title tag.
 The blue link that appears in Google search results is this one.
 You’re missing out if you disregard this!
+See our guide to title tag in seo for examples and best practices.

 • Don’t exceed 60 characters, or it may be truncated.